East Memphis, Memphis, Tennessee

-Region overview
+Overview

 East Memphis is a commercial and residential powerhouse.
 Poplar Avenue provides the central east–west thoroughfare of the area, and there are many thriving businesses on and around it.
 East Memphis is the location of some of the largest homes in Memphis, specifically those in the Walnut Grove area, and is home to Clark Tower.
 The area also has developed into a home for many businesses and law firms.
-Walnut Grove Rd. has a high concentration of churches and schools.
-Poplar Plaza Shopping center at the corner of Poplar and Highland St. could be the beginning of the East Memphis commercial district.
+Walnut Grove Road has a high concentration of churches and schools.
+Poplar Plaza shopping center at the corner of Poplar and Highland St. could be the beginning of the East Memphis commercial district.
 Highland St. is mostly commercial, with a collection of high-rise low-to-moderate residential buildings, as well as Crichton College.
 The University of Memphis sits south of Central Ave. and north of Southern Ave., with the Highland strip bordering it on its western side.
 East Memphis covers areas outside of the I-240 Loop including the residential areas around Quince Road and Kirby Parkway, and River Oaks subdivision.
 A commercial center has developed around the intersection of Poplar and Ridgeway Road which includes the Hilton Memphis, the largest hotel in the city.
 The eastern border of the neighborhood is the Germantown city limits at Kirby Parkway.

 The major shopping venues in East Memphis are Eastgate Shopping Center, Poplar Plaza Shopping Center, Oak Court Mall, Laurelwood Collection, Regalia, and Park Place Center.